mautic/developer-documentation-new/docs/marketplace/allowlist_what_and_why.rst

 ============================================
-Allowlist: what's it and why is it needed?
+Allowlist: what is it and why is it needed?
 ============================================

 Plugin development can be challenging.
 Mautic tries to make plugin development as easy and smooth as possible, but there's always a risk that a Plugin breaks Mautic entirely.